 - Server Postback w/Transaction ID: The best method for tracking clicks and conversions.

-- Server Postback w/Partner ID: The method to use if you run into problems with using transaction ID.
+- Server Postback w/Partner ID: The method to use if you run into problems with using the transaction ID.

 The difference between “client-side” and “server-side” has to do with how conversions are tracked.
 Server-side methods are by far more reliable, but they’re more complex and technical than client-side methods, and not every partner can use server-side methods.